Analysis | The GOP’s gaslighting convention

 Later Tuesday, former Florida attorney general Pam Bondi (R) stoked the embers of the impeachment drama.
 She rehashed long-debunked claims about the Bidens and Ukraine and accused them of self-dealing, saying that “numerous press reports that have shown other close Biden family members benefited from Joe’s 47-year political career.”

 As The Post’s Philip Bump wrote, though, plenty beyond the actual facts made this exercise fraught.
 For one, Bondi spoke even as multiple members of the Trump family were set to speak — and shortly before a video featured Trump’s daughter and son-in-law, both of whom are senior White House advisers.
 There is also the fact that Bondi in 2013 accepted an illegal $25,000 donation from the Trump Foundation, shortly before declining to investigate increasing claims of fraud by Trump University, a setup which led to unproven accusations of a bribe.
-And finally, Bondi has served as a registered lobbyist for the government of Qatar, despite having served on Trump’s White House impeachment team and Trump having promised to prohibit officials from lobbying for foreign governments.
+And finally, Bondi has served as a registered lobbyist for the government of Qatar, despite having served on Trump’s White House impeachment team and Trump having promised to prohibit former officials from lobbying for foreign governments.

 Two members of Trump’s family also offered remarks Tuesday night that were thick with irony.